Generic Coreset for Scalable Learning of Monotonic Kernels: Logistic Regression, Sigmoid and more: Introduction

-\paragraph{Weak or no theoretical guarantees. } Due to the modern computation models above, learning even trivial properties of the data can become a non trivial task, as stated in~\cite{soda13}.
-These problems are felt especially within the scope of machine learning applications, where the common optimization functions and and model may be NP-hard to compute, already in the off-line settings.
-The result is neglecting, in some sense, decades of theoretical computer science research, and replacing it by fast heuristics and ad-hoc rules that have no theoretical guarantees but may be easy to implement, with reasonable results.
-Sometimes the papers include proofs of weak guarantees such as fast running time (with no approximation guarantee), convergence to a local minima (but not global, and in unbounded amount of time), or somewhat unnatural assumptions regarding the input or the behaviour of the algorithms.
+\textbf{Weak or no theoretical guarantees. } Due to the modern computation models above, learning trivial properties of the data may become non trivial, as stated in~\cite{soda13}.
+These problems are especially common in machine learning applications, where the common optimization problems and models may be, already in the off-line settings NP-hard.
+The result is neglecting, in some sense, decades of theoretical computer science research, and replacing it by fast heuristics and ad-hoc rules, which are easy to implement under the above constrains, and provide reasonable results.
+Those heuristics, however, have no theoretical guarantees, either as of running time or of global optimality.

-\section{Coresets}
+\subsection{Coresets}

-Coresets suggest a natural solution or at least a very generic approach to attack the above challenges without re-inventing computer science, have some promising theoretical guarantees, and still use the success of existing heuristics.
-The idea is that instead of suggesting a new algorithm to solve the problem at hand from scratch, we summarize the data and reduced it in some sense, so that we can compute the optimal solution on the coreset using \emph{existing} algorithms, while still getting provable approximation.
-The main challenge is to prove that there is a good trade-off between the coreset size and the guaranteed approximation.
-The exact coreset definition and its guarantees is inconsistent, as well as the name of the new set.
-Hence, it makes more sense to estimate the quality of a coreset by its properties, such as the following two properties.
+Coresets suggest a natural solution or at least a very generic approach to address the above challenges without re-inventing computer science.
+Coresets have some promising theoretical guarantees, while still leveraging the success of existing heuristics.
+Instead of designing, from scratch, a new algorithm to solve the problem at hand, the idea is to provably summarize the data into a small representative subset, and to prove that applying \emph{existing} algorithms, both heuristics and provable methods, on this small summarizations, will yield an output which approximates the result of running the same algorithms on the original (full) data.

-\paragraph{Composable coresets }refer to the output of coreset constructions that can be computed independently on different machines for different data-sets $P_1$ and $P_2$ to obtain the coresets $C_1$ and $C_2$, then be merged to their union $C_1\cup C_2$, and re-compressed to a coreset $C_3$ of $C_1\cup C_2$.
-If the ``coreset for coresets" $C_3$ is a coreset for the union of the original sets $P_1\cup P_2$, then the coreset construction outputs \emph{composable coresets}.
-Unlike othe type of coresets, composable coreset allow us to handle Big data as follows.

-\paragraph{Streaming, and distributed} updates of the data using small memory and update time per point can be obtained from \emph{any} (off-line) composable coreset scheme that outputs a coreset of a small size.
-We can also compute such coresets on distributed data (e.g. in cloud or smartphones), or dynamic data (with point deletion support in near-logarithmic time, but linear memory, e.g hard drive).
-This is now a common technique, known as \emph{merge-and-reduce tree} and is explained in details in many papers; see e.g.~\cite{soda13} and references therein.
-Such coresets can be computed also on data that is distributed and streamed simultaneously as was proved in~\cite{FT15}.

-Based on this classic reduction, for the rest of the paper we focus only on off-line (but composable) coreset construction.